 One example of this could be seen in Travis Scotts Astroworld's 2021 tragedy.
 Not only was Astroworld 2021 a horrific turn of events, but all eyes were focused on the organizers and engineers of this event, not just Travis Scott.

 2. Consult the AV team

 Event planners might think they have it all under control until the AV team arrives with the equipment and fail to know how to plan the stage to fit everyone.
-A great stage has a good setup, and for you to have an immaculate structure, you need to consult with the AV team and know where exactly they would prefer the stage.
-Remember the stage must be the focal point or the center of attention for the whole event.
-Therefore, it is necessary to involve the AV team right from the start to avoid missing essential details that you might have otherwise overlooked.
+A great stage has a good setup, and for an immaculate structure, you need to consult with the AV team and know where exactly they would prefer the stage.
+Remember, the stage must be the focal point or the center of attention for the whole event.
+Therefore, it is necessary to involve the AV team immediately to avoid missing essential details you might have overlooked.